-In the first instance, the NCTJ will respond to acknowledge the request within five working days of receipt.
-The NCTJ will respond to confirm the outcome of the request within 15 working days of receipt.
+For requests submitted via the website, the NCTJ will respond to acknowledge the request within five working days of receipt.
+The NCTJ will respond to confirm the outcome of all requests within 15 working days of receipt.

-Please note: all deferred exams approved as part of a special consideration request must be rebooked via the NCTJ website.
-They are not automatically booked at the point the special consideration/deferral is approved.
+Please note: all deferred exams approved as part of a special consideration request must be rebooked by the centre/training provider, or by the candidate directly if they are a national candidate/distance learner.
+Exams are not automatically re-booked at the point the special consideration/deferral is approved.